-Over the past several year’s buyers have shifted their early stage buying process dramatically.
+Over the past several year’s buyers have shifted their early stage buying process and sales operations dramatically.
 70% of buyers prefer to learn about new products on their own or to learn about new solutions through an educational email that shares educational content.
 The new digital buyer then prefers to have a brief conversation with a sales rep if it is supported by additional educational content.
 This includes content that allows the buyer to evaluate if your specific solution can solve their business problem, pain, or need.

 Skills Required for Building Modern Marketing Operations (and skills you can gain with an outsourced sales team)

 Strategic Planning: The number of tactics that can be leveraged to generate leads is now endless.
 It is critical that you have a leader and strategic thinker that understand how all the pieces fit together and the ability to craft a plan so sales and marketing work together as part of an integrated, strategic plan.
 It is important to budget correctly to produce the desired results.
 It is also critical to keep your marketing efforts aligned with your sales team’s hard quotas and goals.
 Your strategic plan requires the ability to conceptualize the marketing strategy, select a course of action based on key success criteria, and determine upfront what the core KPIs of that integrated effort will be.

 It is also critical that your strategic plan has a clear understanding of how both sales operations and marketing can most effectively use content for both sales and marketing efforts.
 Your strategic planning also needs to include a strategy for how to use content.

 Copywriting: Your marketing team now needs strong writers to tell a strong sales story.
 This team must be strong writers, as they construct the messaging that represents your company.
 They also write persuasively with an authentic and concise style.
 In addition, they are able to write in different formats including copy for websites, blog articles, video, webcasts and email marketing.